TI-Russia/smart_parser/Tindalos_readme.txt

 Column recognizer may encounter difficulties (e.g., a column structure currently beyond its comprehension).
 In that case it will dump information about the error into the errors.log file and notify the user via console.

-Hope y'all will find it useful.
+Hope y'all will find it useful